zeroluck/docs/sources/reference/ldap/attribute.md

 “Description” attribute is in Gluu Server list or not.
 As we can see, it is there.
 So, let's move for calculation.

-* Search for “description” in customer's backend.
+* Search for “description” in backend active directory/ldap.
 We need to know how customer is releasing this attribute in their Active Directory / LDAP server.
 Let's say they are releasing this attribute as “ABCdEsCription=Director of Engineering”.
 We need to map this “ABCdEsCription” attribute to “Description” of Gluu server.

 ### How to map a new attribute: